 26 September 2012 | Regulatory | By BioSpectrum Bureau

-How to get your drug registered in Australia?
+How to get your drug registered in Hong Kong?

-The life sciences sector in the Asia Pacific (APAC) region provides numerous opportunities for firms that are looking for growth in the region.
-Regulatory approvals are often a bottle-neck for these firms in the APAC region.
-BioSpectrum speaks to individuals from the industry and regulatory professionals from Australia, to compile a guide on the regulatory processes in the largest island of the world.
-(Also read during the week: Regulatory requirements in China, Taiwan, Hong Kong, India, Indonesia, Singapore and Korea)
+The biosciences industry in the Asia Pacific (APAC) region offers massive opportunities for organizations, which are looking for growth in the region.
+Regulatory approvals are usually cause hindrance for these firms in the APAC region.
+BioSpectrum speaks to industry individuals and regulatory professionals from Hong Kong, to compile a guide on the regulatory processes in the country.
+(Also read over during the week: Regulatory requirements in China, Taiwan, Australia, India, Indonesia, Singapore and Korea)